PauloGSP/RM_22-23/README.md

-# RM_22-23

-Created for the Assignment 2 of RM
-All files are present inside the pclient folder in the ciberrato environment
+All files present in this folder go into ciberRatoTools/pClient